sigstore/docs/content/en/docs/about/overview.md

 - Security.
 With sigstore, the artifact is not just signed; it’s signed, verified, and witnessed.

-It’s free to use for all developers and software providers, with Sigstore’s code and operational tooling being 100% open source, and everything maintained and developed by the Sigstore community.
+Sigstore is free to use for all developers and software providers, with Sigstore’s code and operational tooling being 100% open source, with everything maintained and developed by the Sigstore community.

 ## How Sigstore works